 At the time, Microsoft Office and Word were the trendsetters in the office setting which only further solidified the company’s grasp in its own market, even beating existing competition like Corel’s WordPerfect.

 Although Microsoft may seem mighty generous by choosing to disclose the DOC format specification many times since 2008, in reality, there are things about the disclosure that the company deliberately left undocumented which thus make any attempt at a total reverse-engineering of “doc” quite impossible.

 The Entry of the Open Office XML DOCX Format

 The DOC format had been doing relatively fine in the document processing space for a long while.
-But with the rise of the free, open-source platforms like the OpenOffice, Microsoft was under threat in one of its money-making products.
-To level up their playing field, Microsoft decided to expand on the open standard which culminated to the “DOCX” file format as we know it.
+But with the rise of the free, open-source platforms like OpenOffice, Microsoft was under threat in one of its money-making products.
+To level up their playing field, Microsoft decided to expand on the open standard which culminated in the “DOCX” file format as we know it.

-This supposed upgrade did not only affected the Word program but also the rest of the Office Suites as made apparent with the adoption of the letter “X”—signifying the Extensible Markup Language or XML—to the pre-existing formats of all the programs; for example, PPTX from the original PPT and XLSX from the original XLS format.
+This supposed upgrade did not only affect the Word program but also the rest of the Office Suites as made apparent with the adoption of the letter “X”—signifying the Extensible Markup Language or XML—to the pre-existing formats of all the programs; for example, PPTX from the original PPT and XLSX from the original XLS format.

 As previously mentioned, the end result with the incorporation of XML with the Office Suite programs led to file outputs that do not only produce smaller file sizes, they are also more durable against getting corrupted, too.
 Furthermore, for programs in the suite which make use of images, compressed pictures appear significantly good-looking than when applied in the older format.